 A related case of projection can be seen in (56), which has about the same truth conditions as (55), but with a very different structure, involving conditionals and adverbs rather than quantifiers.

-(56) AMERICA [IF STATE RICH HELP PEOPLE]b. a.7 [IF STATE POOR NEVER SPEND MONEY]a.
+(56) AMERICA [IF STATE RICH HELP PEOPLE]a.

-[IF STATE POOR NEVER SPEND MONEY]a.
+b. ^{5.7}:-([IF STATE POOR NEVER SPEND MONEY]b.

 => it is good for poor and rich states to spend money